 The implicit assumption underlying our difference-in-differences approach is that reductions in FHA lending were the source of changes in borrowing and location decisions for Black borrowers.
-Panel A of Appendix Table A.IV shows a basic pre-requisite for this assumption to hold: the 2014 tightening in FHA limits led to a differential reduction in FHA lending in treated areas.
+Panel A of Appendix Table A.II shows a basic pre-requisite for this assumption to hold: the 2014 tightening in FHA limits led to a differential reduction in FHA lending in treated areas.
 FHA lending fell by 5 percentage points, or roughly 15 percent of the mean, in impacted census tracts.
 This effect is statistically significant at any conventional level, with an F-statistic over 65.
-In Panel B, we combine this result with our previous evidence to estimate the sensitivity of mortgage borrowing for Black households to the presence of the FHA.
+In Panel B of Appendix Table A.II, we combine this result with our previous evidence to estimate the sensitivity of mortgage borrowing by Black households to the presence of the FHA.
 Specifically, we estimate the following IV regression:

-Share Black{it} =
+Share Black{jt} =

-$$\alpha_i + \gamma_t + \beta FHA$$
+$$\alpha_j + \gamma_t + \beta FH\widehat{AShare}{jt} + \varepsilon{jt}$$

-Share{it} + ε{it} .
+.